-Women's Research & Resource Center
+Women's Research & Resource Center (WRRC)

-A pioneer in teaching, research, and advocacy, the Women’s Research and Resource Center nurtures our students' critical thinking about many issues, including human rights, healthcare, and leadership development.
+A pioneer in teaching, research, and advocacy, the Women’s Research and Resource Center (WRRC) nurtures our students' critical thinking about many issues, including human rights, healthcare, and leadership development.
 By raising $1 million to match the Ford Foundation's million-dollar challenge grant, Spelman was able to advance the Center's pioneering work in teaching and research.

 In 1981, Spelman was awarded a grant from the Charles Stuart Mott Foundation to establish the Women’s Research and Resource Center.
 The goal was to provide an academic unit of the College that focused on curriculum development in Women’s Studies, research by and about women of African descent, and community outreach.